marl64/autoMP/README.md

 You can create as many custom palettes as you want, so please have fun experimenting with them!

+### Custom preview borders
+You can make your own borders to be applied to your preview images.
+Simply use the included template and draw in the white space around the black box.
+Be sure to save your border image in the "resources" folder with the other borders.
+Your border must be titled mpborder followed by a number.
+Note that mpborder1,mpborder2 and mpborder3 are already present, so your first custom border should be named mpborder4.
+To select that border in the settings, simply set the setting to 4.

+Like palettes, you can make as many preview image borders as you'd like!

-*Note: each time you run autoMP, it will apply the current settings to every image in the input folder, even images that have been processed already.
+*Note: each time you run autoMP, it will apply the current list of settings to every image in the input folder, even images that have been processed already.
 This will overwrite the existing preview images and scripts in the output folder.
 You may want to store your images and scripts in a seperate folder to prevent them from being overwritten.*
 ## Q&A

 *Q: Why do I have to load that savestate?*